JarvisCraft/WildBot/README.md

 ## Download
 [![Downloads](https://img.shields.io/github/downloads/JarvisCraft/WildBot/total.svg)](./releases)
 ## Maven
-WildBot Core is available from Maven Central so, in order to use it, you can simply add the foolowing to your `<dependencies>` tag:
+WildBot Core is available from Maven Central so, in order to use it, you can simply add the following to your `<dependencies>` tag:
 ```xml
 <dependency>
     <groupId>ru.wildbot</groupId>